hhu-stups/prob2_ui/src/main/helpsources/help_en/Animation.md

 By hitting the check button every selected trace will be executed and checked without rewriting your current history of operations.
 The x button will cancel an ongoing execution of a trace.
 The folder button allows you to add traces.
 The questionsmark button will open the help page regarding Trace Replay.

-If you check your traces by double clicking or selecting Replay Trace after clicking right on a trace, the history of operations will be overwritten by the operations stored in the trace.
+If you check your traces by double-clicking or selecting Replay Trace after clicking right on a trace, the history of operations will be overwritten by the operations stored in the trace.

-If errors occurr, you can inspect them by clicking right and selecting Show Error.
+If errors occur, you can inspect them by clicking right and selecting Show Error.

-You can remove traces by clicking right and select Delete Trace.
-## <a id="Symbolic"> Symbolic Animation </a>
+## <a id="Symbolic"> Symbolic</a>

 ![Symbolic](../screenshots/Animation/Symbolic.png)

-In Symbolic Animation you can use animation commands such as `sequence`, `find valid state` and symbolic test case generation commands such as `MCDC` and `covered operations`.
-Furthermore, it is possible to save the generated test cases.
-After saving the generated test cases, they will be shown in the trace replay view.
+In Symbolic Animation you can use animation commands such as `sequence`, `find valid state`.

 ![Sequence](../screenshots/Animation/Sequence.png)